|

 Photograph Collection, 1920s-1967 and undated

-15 b x w prints, various sizes
+15 B/W prints, various sizes

 SWCPC 35 E2

-Collection includes images of Morris and Miller Cemetery plot, Hereford steer and
+Collection includes images of Morris and Miller Cemetery plot, Hereford steer

-Click here for details.
+here for details.

-The Morris-Miller ranching material stems from the ranching activity of J. P. Morris of
+The Morris-Miller ranching material stems from the ranching activity of J. P.

-Coleman, Texas and his descendants, especially the Mattie B. Miller family.
-J. P. Morris
+Morris of Coleman, Texas and his descendants, especially the Mattie B. Miller

-began his ranching career at a young age trailing cattle herds to northern markets.
-By
+family.
+J. P. Morris began his ranching career at a young age trailing cattle

-1884, he purchased land in the Jim Ned Valley of Coleman County and moved his family there
+herds to northern markets.
+By 1884, he purchased land in the Jim Ned Valley of

-in 1888.
-He added to his holdings so that he eventually built a ranching empire of 100,000
+that he eventually built a ranching empire of 100,000 acres.
+He later became

-acres.
-He later became involved in banking, and real estate.
-His daughter Mattie B. Miller
+involved in banking, and real estate.
+His daughter Mattie B. Miller along with

-runs the Bluff Creek Ranch of Shackelford County.
+Miller, currently runs the Bluff Creek Ranch of Shackelford County.

 Morrison, Inez Medlock

-Photograph collection, 1923-1930
+Photograph Collection, 1923-1930

 178 copy prints, 198 copy negatives